mateusfgomes/statistics/README.md

-# statistics
+# Statistics
-Repo to upload R and Py programs to make statistics exercises
+Repository to upload R and Py programs to make statistics exercises